PrimeDAO/deals-docs/published-md-files/TermsOfService.md

 **THIRD PARTY BENEFICIARIES**

 17.1.
-These Terms also apply to the benefit of Affiliates and also encompasses Protocol related matters in this context.
+These Terms also apply to the benefit of Affiliates and also encompasses Protocol-related matters in this context.

 17.2.
 Subject to clause 17.1, these terms do not give rise to any third-party rights, which may be enforced against us.